The Wasps: Summary

 While the actors are offstage, the Chorus addresses the audience in a conventional parabasis.
 It praises the author for standing up to monsters like Cleon and it chastises the audience for its failure to appreciate the merits of the author's previous play (The Clouds).
+It encourages the audience to value poets more in the future and to treasure the wisdom they give.
 It praises the older generation, evokes memories of the victory at Marathon, and bitterly deplores the gobbling up of imperial revenues by unworthy men.

 Father and son then return to the stage, now arguing with each other over the old man's choice of attire.
-He is addicted to his old juryman's cloak and his old shoes and he is suspicious of the fancy woollen garment and the fashionable Spartan footwear that Bdelycleon wants him to wear that evening to a sophisticated dinner party.
+He is addicted to his old juryman's cloak and his old shoes, and he is suspicious of the Persian tunic and the Spartan footwear that Bdelycleon wants him to wear that evening to a sophisticated dinner party.
 The fancy clothes are forced upon him, and he is instructed in the kind of manners and conversation that the other guests will expect of him.
 At the party, Philocleon declares his reluctance to drink any wine—it causes trouble, he says—but Bdelycleon assures him that sophisticated men of the world can easily talk their way out of trouble, and so they depart optimistically for the evening's entertainment.